cstrnt/notion-api/README.md

-# Unofficial Notion.so Wrapper (WIP)
+# Unofficial Notion.so API Wrapper (WIP)

 ![npm](https://img.shields.io/npm/v/notion-api-js.svg)
 ![npm bundle size](https://img.shields.io/bundlephobia/min/notion-api-js.svg)

-This Repository contains an unofficial port of the [Notion](https://notion.so) to Node.js. **Important**: It only works using Node.js in backend and not in a client-side environment.
+This repository contains an unofficial port of the [Notion](https://notion.so) API to Node.js. **Important**: It only works in the backend using Node.js and not in a client-side environment.

 **IMPORTANT**: You need a token to use the Notion API.
-You can obtain them by reading you local cookie.
-You can find instructions for that
+You can obtain them by reading your local cookie.
+You can find instructions for that below.

 # Documentation